rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudservers-api.rst

 correspond to the filters available on the Cloud Control Panel.

 In the
-:rax-docs:`Getting Started Guide for the Cloud Servers API <servers/api/v2/cs-gettingstarted>`, you can follow a 12-step tutorial to perform an essential task: create a cloud server.
+:rax-docs:`Getting Started Guide for Cloud Servers - Create your first server <cloud-servers/v2/getting-started/create-server-intro/>`, you can follow a 3-step tutorial to perform an essential task: create a cloud server.
-The
+The :rax-docs:`Getting Started Guide <cloud-servers/v2/getting-started/>`
-:rax-docs:`tutorial <servers/api/v2/cs-gettingstarted/content/ch_gs_getting_started_with_nova.html>`
-begins with instructions on creating a Rackspace account and concludes with deleting the Cloud Server that was created.
+begins with instructions on creating a Rackspace account and walks you through basic server and network operations.
-An intermediate step
-demonstrates
-:rax-docs:`obtaining a detailed list of Cloud Servers by using the cURL command-line interface (CLI)
+An intermediate step shows an example with the cURL command-line interface (CLI) for :rax-docs:`Listing servers (cURL)
-<servers/api/v2/cs-gettingstarted/content/curl_list_servers.html>`.
+<cloud-servers/v2/getting-started/create-server/listing-servers-curl/>`.

 Learn about Cloud Servers in SDK QuickStart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^